Add to MyChemicals Print Friendly Page

 Excerpt from ERG Guide 115 [Gases - Flammable (Including Refrigerated Liquids)]:

-Call 911 or emergency medical service.
-Ensure that medical personnel are aware of the material(s) involved and take precautions to protect themselves.
-Move victim to fresh air if it can be done safely.
-Give artificial respiration if victim is not breathing.
-Administer oxygen if breathing is difficult.
-Remove and isolate contaminated clothing and shoes.
-Clothing frozen to the skin should be thawed before being removed.
-In case of contact with liquefied gas, thaw frosted parts with lukewarm water.
+Refer to the "General First Aid" section.
+Specific First Aid: Clothing frozen to the skin should be thawed before being removed.
+In case of contact with liquefied gas, only medical personnel should attempt thawing frosted parts.
 In case of burns, immediately cool affected skin for as long as possible with cold water.
 Do not remove clothing if adhering to skin.
-Keep victim calm and warm.
-(ERG, 2020)
+(ERG, 2024)

 Physical Properties